 Mechanical transmission systems, automation equipment, smart sensors, process instrumentation and automation equipment have been donated by the Industry partners.
-We have also invested in the latest Profibus diagnostic equipment and Siemens Totally Integrated Automation platform software.
-This investment enhances the student experience, as they are dealing with industrial standard equipment rather than 'educational training equipment'.
+Investment has enabled the acquisition of Profibus diagnostic equipment and Siemens Totally Integrated Automation platform software.
+This investment enhances the student experience, as they are using industrial standard equipment.